 What’s being tested: Essential database concepts; retrieving, restricting, and sorting data; using conversion functions and conditional expressions; managing multiple tables; controlling access, and other topics

-The IBM Certified Database Associate Certification is an entry-level certification for those who want to demonstrate their understanding of the relational database management system DB2 11 for z/OS.
+IBM has three Certified Database Associate Certifications for those who want to demonstrate their understanding of the Informix or Db2 relational database management systems.
 Basic knowledge of SQL, database creation, database security, and transaction isolation will earn you the certification.
-It requires one exam.
+Each requires one exam.

 What’s being tested: Working with SQL and XML, data security, connecting to DB2 servers and other data planning concepts, writing database definition language SQL statements, knowledge of tables and other application design concepts